Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 ### List of Movie Dictionaries

-Let's now consider that we may like to store information about each movie beyond it's title.
-A dictionary is a great data structure for this.
-However, finding the first or last movie title and sorting a list of movie dictionaries by title is more involved than performing these operations on a list of strings.
+But what if we store more information about each movie than just its title?
+A dictionary is a great data structure for this!
+However, finding the movie dictionary with the first or last title, or sorting a list of movie dictionaries by title, is more involved than performing these operations on a list of strings.

 Let's consider the following list of movie titles: